What we do

-For more information about how your business, company or organisation can become involved with Stockport County Community Foundation please contact our Fundraising Manager, Adrian Rigby-Bates on 0161 286 8888 (option 3) or email [email protected]
+For more information about how your business, company or organisation can become involved with Stockport County Community Foundation please contact the office on 07760 454583 or email [email protected]

 We carry out work in conjunction with various partners such as: High Peak Housing, Stockport Homes, Equity Foundation, Moss Care St Vincent, Contour Homes, JJ Housing, Stockport MBC, Stockport NHS, Life Leisure, Stockport LEA, Stockport Youth Offending Service, Cheshire Football Association, The Football Association, The National League Trust, Premier League Charitable Fund and various local charities.

-The Community Foundation is continually looking for partners to assist in their fundraising activities and if anyone would like further information about the good work that we do in the local community please contact our Fundraising Manager, Adrian Rigby-Bates on 0161 286 8888 (option 3) or email [email protected]
+The Community Foundation is continually looking for partners to assist in their fundraising activities and if anyone would like further information about the good work that we do in the local community please contact the office on 07760 454583 or email [email protected]

 There are many ways that you can get involved and one opportunity is holding a fundraising event.
 There are numerous types of events you can get involved in to raise funds and build awareness for our charity.
 Some include Golf days, Football Events, Match Day Collections, Supermarket Bucket Collections, Gala Balls, Christmas and Summer Fares, Choir sing outs, Bike Shows, Quiz nights, Beer festivals, Foodie Fridays, Santa Dash, Duck Races aswell as sponsored walks, runs, swims and cycle events.
 Often these will be supported with a Charity Auction and raffle to boost interest and fundraising.